suzannelafon/suzannelafon.github.io/content/research/chiral_separation/index.md

   caption: Separation of a chiral molecule by a cellulose derivative
   focal_point: Smart
 slides: example
-summary: Understanding the selectivity of chiral membranes to chiral molecules.
+summary: Investigating the selectivity of chiral membranes for chiral molecules.
 tags:
 - Personal
 title: Chiral separation by chiral structures